ECB expected to pump up eurozone support as pandemic persists

 $29.90/month for the next 9 months

-[FRANKFURT AM MAIN] The European Central Bank could announce Thursday hundreds of billions of euros in new bond-buying to keep fighting the pandemic crisis, analysts predict, as EU governments prepare to wrangle for months over a joint response.
+THE European Central Bank (ECB) could announce on Thursday hundreds of billions of euros in new bond-buying to keep fighting the pandemic crisis, analysts predict, as European Union (EU) governments prepare to wrangle for months over a joint response.

 BT is now on Telegram!